elafmusa/pyLOCO/Examples/README.md

 - `from_fodo_to_pyloco.ipynb` introduces the complete basic workflow: create an ORM, assign one quadrupole error, fit it with pyLOCO, apply the correction, and verify the ORM and optics.
-- `FODO_Jacobian/01_fodo_jacobian_methods.ipynb` asks the student to calculate a numerical Jacobian and compare it with pyLOCO and the ESRF analytical formula.
-- `FODO_Jacobian/02_fodo_jacobian_with_errors.ipynb` repeats the Jacobian
-  comparison around a lattice that already contains quadrupole errors.
-- `FODO_Jacobian/03_fodo_iterative_loco_comparison.ipynb` introduces the full
-  iterative LOCO comparison and the requirements for integrating an analytical Jacobian into pyLOCO.

 Run these notebooks in the listed order.
 The numbered Jacobian notebooks are student exercises: cells marked `STUDENT TASK — YOUR CODE HERE` are